 The three ethics form the basis for permaculture, and involve caring for the earth we live in, caring for the people that live in it, and making sure there is a fair share between them.

-After the three ethics, there are twelve basic principles that make permaculture work:
+After the three ethics, there are twelve basic permaculture principles that make it work:

 - Observe and engage with nature to see what already works.
 For example, using the forest floor as the ideal for good soil.